Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Introduction

 \subsection{Our contributions}

-In this manuscript, we provide a method for estimating causal contrasts based on a novel efficient plug-in risk estimator.
-Rather than focusing on a single risk function for a particular contrast, such as the CATE, we study a general class of risk functions that can be used to estimate this well-studied contrast and many others, including the CRR function.
-As we will show, our proposed estimators overcome the drawbacks of efficient one-step risk estimators described in the previous section.
+We provide a method for estimating causal contrasts based on a novel efficient plug-in risk estimator.
+Rather than focusing on a single risk function for a particular contrast, such as the CATE, we study a broad class of risk functions that includes this well-studied case as well as others, such as the CRR function.
+Like T-learners, EP-learners rely on the plug-in principle.
+However, unlike T-learners, they do this by computing a constrained minimizer of an efficient plug-in risk estimator.
+As such, EP-learners achieve the fast rates and oracle efficiency enjoyed by Neyman-orthogonal learning strategies.
 Our main contributions are as follows: \begin{enumerate}[label=(\roman*)] \item we introduce the EP-learner for estimating causal contrasts, which is based on a novel efficient plug-in (EP) risk estimator;

 \item we establish that, under reasonable conditions, the EP-learner is oracle-efficient, being asymptotically equivalent to the minimizer of an oracle-efficient one-step risk estimator;

 \item we introduce EP-learners for the CATE and CRR functions, both of which are doubly robust. \end{enumerate}